Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ### render

-{crop-start: 78, crop-end: 92, format: javascript}
+{crop-start: 78, crop-end: 92, format: javascript, line-numbers: false}
 ![Histogram.render](code_samples/es6v2/components/Histogram/Histogram.js)

 We set up a `translate` SVG transform and run our histogram generator.
 Yes, that means we're running it twice for every update, once in `updateD3` and once in `render`.